Smoking Worsens Ankylosing Spondylitis Damage

 Any history of smoking is linked to worse disease and function in AS compared with people who have never smoked, according to a study of more than 900 people with the disease published in 2017 in Arthritis Care & Research.

 Quitting does improve the clinical picture, however.
 The study found that people with AS who stopped smoking had lower levels of disease activity and better function and quality of life than current smokers.
-Study investigators estimated that the benefits of stopping smoking were roughly equivalent to 30 percent and 16 percent, respectively, of the effects patients might get with intensive physical therapy and treatment with biologic medications.
+Study investigators estimated that the benefits of stopping smoking were roughly equivalent to 30% and 16%, respectively, of the effects patients might get with intensive physical therapy and treatment with biologic medications.

 Stay in the Know.
 Live in the Yes.